blackout157w/addict50plus/BUILDGUIDE.md

 ![zero](https://github.com/user-attachments/assets/6a6165d0-f461-4206-819e-07e254b528ae)

-First, install the Vial firmware on the microcontroller and test whether it works.While pressing the BOOT button on the RP2040-ZERO, connect it to the PC using the USB Type-C cable.
+First, install the Vial firmware on the microcontroller and test whether it works.
+While pressing the BOOT button on the RP2040-ZERO, connect it to the PC using the USB Type-C cable.

 ![stre](https://github.com/user-attachments/assets/2368563c-54c0-4be3-8b4a-fe820cadefca)

 Since it starts with mass storage, copy the addict50plus_Vial.uf2 file into the automatically opened folder.
 The file will be described later.
 You can download it from my Github.

 ![vial](https://github.com/user-attachments/assets/30a668e1-1343-4ddd-8fe3-d758f2bc0a6a)

 After restarting the microcomputer, check if you can connect from the Vial homepage using the Vial app or browser.
 If the connection is successful, the default keymap will be displayed.
 You can freely change the key settings on this screen.
 For details, refer to the Vial keyboard site.
 Please try it.

 ![daio](https://github.com/user-attachments/assets/58429e36-c04c-49d2-b7ae-72d676d1ebe3)

 Solder the components to the board.
 Solder the diode first.

 ![daio2](https://github.com/user-attachments/assets/120a447d-907a-41fb-af02-7091d93d8d43)

-The frame to the left of the letter D1 is where the diode will be installed.Install it so that the vertical line on the diode surface is on the left.I think it will be easier to work if you solder it to one side of the board in advance.Diode Solder in the same direction except for D51, where a rotary encoder can be attached.
+The frame to the left of the letter D1 is where the diode will be installed.
+Install it so that the vertical line on the diode surface is on the left.
+I think it will be easier to work if you solder it to one side of the board in advance.
+Diode Solder in the same direction except for D51, where a rotary encoder can be attached.

 ![mos](https://github.com/user-attachments/assets/21b3f21c-ca7a-43ac-9fa8-7687f5e49a9b)

-Next, solder the MOSFET and chip resistor for the LED level shift circuit.The small part in the image is the MOSFET.If you are not attaching an LED, you can skip this step.
+Next, solder the MOSFET and chip resistor for the LED level shift circuit.
+The small part in the image is the MOSFET.
+If you are not attaching an LED, you can skip this step.

 ![mos2](https://github.com/user-attachments/assets/2f440976-86ed-43c3-85a3-33f2099eb421)